-Revenue and the related cost of sales reflect the sale of silver and gold concentrate during the period which was produced at the San Gonzalo mine from December 2012 to March 2013.
+Revenue and the related cost of sales reflect the sale of silver and gold concentrate that was produced at the San Gonzalo and Avino mines during the nine months ended September 30, 2013.

-Cost of sales consists of changes in inventories, direct mining costs which include personnel costs, general and administrative costs, energy costs (principally diesel fuel and electricity), maintenance and repair costs, operating supplies, external services, third party smelting, refining and transport fees; and depreciation related to sales and other expenses for the period.
+Cost of sales consists of changes in inventories, direct mining costs including personnel costs, general and administrative costs, energy costs (principally diesel fuel and electricity), maintenance and repair costs, operating supplies, external services, third party smelting, refining and transport fees, and depreciation related to sales and other expenses for the period.
 Cost of sales is based on the weighted average cost of contained or recoverable ounces sold for the period.
 Direct costs include the costs of extracting co-products.